dm4tze/hamfog-aprs-igate/README.md

 ## Build

 To build this image you can use the `build.sh`.
-It will create an Image tagged with `registry.hamfog.net/dm4tze/aprs-lora-tnc`.
+It will create an Image tagged with `registry.hamfog.net/dm4tze/aprs-igate`.

 ## Start

-To Start the tnc can use the run.sh.
-Configuration can be injected by mounting a `config.py` to the root folder.
-For an example see [config.py](content/RPi-LoRa-KISS-TNC/config.py)
+To start the igate you have to adjust the `run.sh` and replace the <call> and <pass> placeholder.
+It will listen on port 20000 and 20001.